j4ve1in/dotfiles/README.md

 # Overview
 This repository manage configuration files on Unix-type operating systems.
-For see all screenshot, check out the wiki page.
+For see all screenshot, check out the [wiki page].

 ![screenshot1]
 ![screenshot2]